unibo-dtm-se-2324-graphproject/report./sections/03-design/index.md

 ## Architecture

 The architecture of the Graph Website is based on a client-server model, where the frontend and backend components are decoupled to allow for scalable and maintainable development.
-The frontend is built using HTML, CSS, and JavaScript, leveraging a framework such as React or Vue.js for dynamic user interactions.
-The backend is developed using Node.js with Express, responsible for processing user requests and serving the necessary static files, such as HTML, CSS, and JavaScript.
+The frontend is built using HTML, CSS, and JavaScript.
+The backend is developed using Node.js with Express, responsible for processing user requests and serving the necessary static files.
 This architecture enables seamless communication between the client and server, ensuring quick response times and efficient data handling.